With humans safely enclosed inside homes, urban wildlife and vegetation take over the streets.

 Pangolin is a mammal wholly-covered in scales.
 The animal found in the wild or sanctuaries depends on the diet of ants, termites, and larvae.

-Unfortunately, the pangolin is one of the most trafficked animals in the world.
-Many smugglers traffic pangolins from Asia and African nations to the popular black market of China and Vietnam.
+Unfortunately, the pangolin is one of the most trafficked animals globally—many smugglers traffic pangolins from Asia and African nations to the famous black market of China and Vietnam.

-The International Union for Conservation of Nature (IUCN) says that two of the African species of the pangolin are considered vulnerable and two are endangered.
+The International Union for Conservation of Nature (IUCN) says that two of the African species of the pangolin are considered vulnerable, and two are endangered.